salaz055/NBA_shot_app/README.md

 - Visualizations for any season 2016-17 through the current season.
 - Heatmaps for FG%
-- Shot selection by quarter of the game
+- Bar Charts for shot selection by quarter of the game and month.
-- Shot selection by month
 - Shot Charts/KDE plot for attempts
 - Career statistics tables